How to Move Forward When the Unexpected Occurs

 Work hard at seeing change as an opportunity.
 While new and uncomfortable, changing your way of seeing your circumstances is essential.
 If you view the change from a new perspective, you may see the need to learn new skills or change the direction of your life.
 You may even discover more positive ways of being.
 Just because you were comfortable with how things were doesn’t mean it was the best way to be.

 It is helpful to talk about the change and your feelings about it with someone like a trusted friend - someone in your inner circle - or a therapist or life coach - those who can offer guidance, understanding, and empathy.
-A therapist or life coach can help you with insight into the change and how to learn from it.
+A therapist or life coach can help you gain insight into the change and learn from it.
 Journaling can also help you gain clarity and understanding.
 Write down how things have changed and how you can use the change as an advantage.

 Daily Structure